KXSP: History

 On August 23, 2012, KXSP began airing The Front Stretch Radio Show on Sunday mornings.
 Originally hosted by Michael Grey, Buddy Ray Jones and Andrew Kosiski, The Front Stretch covered local dirt track racing and NASCAR.

-Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that will own the two companies' broadcast properties, including KXSP.
+Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that would own the two companies' broadcast properties, including KXSP.
 The transaction was completed in 2015.

 On February 10, 2015, Journal Broadcast Group and the IMG Group announced they had signed a contract for Journal to be the broadcast partner for Nebraska Cornhuskers sports.
 Effective July 1, 2015, KXSP became the primary station for Nebraska Cornhuskers sports broadcasts, sharing flagship status with Lincoln's KLIN.
 Co-owned KEZO will simulcast football games, while KKCD will air any volleyball, women's basketball and baseball games that conflict with other athletic events.
 This ended a nine-decade association between the Huskers and KFAB, the state's most powerful radio station.
 However, school officials had long felt chagrin at KFAB's unwillingness to air all major sports, and wanted all games to air on a single, powerful station.
 KXSP's daytime broadcast range is almost as large as that of KFAB's.
 As mentioned above, this is due to Nebraska's flat land; most 5,000-watt AM stations in the Midwest have daytime footprints comparable to those of full-power FM stations.

 Scripps exited radio in 2018; the Omaha stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.

 Award

-WOW received a 1946 Peabody Award for Outstanding Regional Public Service for its program series "Operation Big Muddy."
+WOW received a 1946 Peabody Award for Outstanding Regional Public Service for its program series "Operation Big Muddy".